WEVI0Z/Java-Trademarks-Api/README.md

 ```
 http://localhost:8080/swagger-ui/index.html
 ```
-All searchings bound with the field MarkFeature
+All searchings bound with the field MarkVerbalElementText